We Love Niwot

 Understanding the Proposed Taxes

-The incorporation committee is proposing a new property tax mill levy of 12 mills on all residential and commercial property within the proposed town boundaries.
+The incorporation committee is proposing a new property tax mill levy on all residential and commercial property within the proposed town boundaries.
 This is a new tax on top of what you already pay to Boulder County.
+Use the slider to adjust the mill levy - the committee's projections have fluctuated, so you can model different scenarios.

 They also propose a municipal sales tax that would apply to all purchases within town limits - including at local businesses that already operate on thin margins.

-The committee says they aim for "approximately no net change" by eventually renegotiating fire district costs.
+The committee hopes to reduce costs by eventually renegotiating fire district costs.
 But that renegotiation hasn't happened, and Mountain View Fire has raised doubts about the proposed model.

 Note: This calculator provides estimates based on publicly available data from the Niwot Incorporation Committee's published projections.
 Actual costs may vary.
-The proposed mill levy has already increased from 10 to 12 mills during the planning process.
+The proposed mill levy has fluctuated during the planning process - use the slider to see how different levy amounts affect your bottom line.

 Estimate Your Impact